jason-sparc/TnS-Patricia-Trie/README.md

 Tracks and Switches, Patricia Trie based Map
 --------------------------------------------
-A flexible [patricia trie](http://en.wikipedia.org/wiki/Radix_tree) implementation for Java offering rich features and prefix-related operations.
+A flexible [patricia trie](http://en.wikipedia.org/wiki/Radix_tree) implementation for Java offering rich features with prefix-related operations.
 It implements the [NavigableMap](http://docs.oracle.com/javase/6/docs/api/java/util/NavigableMap.html) interface and can use any kind of object for keys as long as they can be compared bitwise via a specialized `BitwiseComparator`.
 It has relative performance in comparison with [TreeMap](http://docs.oracle.com/javase/6/docs/api/java/util/TreeMap.html), has as good memory footprint, and can be used as a complete replacement.

 This project was inspired by an existing patricia trie implementation by Roger Kapsi and Sam Berlin at <https://github.com/rkapsi/patricia-trie>; hence, there is a similar XOR metric nearness query operation.

 Tree Design
 -----------
-It uses a very different algorithm than most conventional Patricia Trie implementations, that I would like to originally call "**Tracks and Switches**", because nodes are treated as tracks with many alternative bit routes called switches:
+It uses a very different algorithm than most conventional patricia trie implementations, that I would like to call "**Tracks and Switches**", because nodes are treated as tracks with many alternative bit routes called switches:

 	--=
 	  0